kailash-manasarovar/statement/docs/timeline/2024/april.md

     18/04/2024, 20:43 - Robert Rodriguez: Ok</br>
     18/04/2024, 22:16 - det sgt lydia cleaves: Remind me to tell you about the CCTV there probably is..</br>

-- Later, I read online that a man [has been removed from political office in Toledo](https://www.timesnownews.com/world/europe/spanish-politician-daniel-gmez-del-barrio-resigns-after-photos-reveal-he-offered-himself-as-sex-slave-article-109256687) after spy cam porn was released of him.
+- Later, I read online that a man [has been removed from political office in Toledo](https://www.timesnownews.com/world/europe/spanish-politician-daniel-gmez-del-barrio-resigns-after-photos-reveal-he-offered-himself-as-sex-slave-article-109256687) after spy-cam porn was released of him.
 - I find this very similar to what's going on for me.
 - Roberto texts me again, very late, with what sounds like a made up excuse and cancels our meeting and says he is unavailable all day.
 - It's disappointing.
 - He says I can call him for help translating instead.

 ??? info "WhatsApp with Roberto"
     19/04/2024, 00:43 - Robert Rodriguez: Hola.
 Sorry but I have not had enough time to do my taxes and they expire very soon.
 Do you mind if we meet Up  in Tuesday or Wednesday?
-Sorry about this
+Sorry about this</br>
-    19/04/2024, 00:43 - Robert Rodriguez: Cant Talk as I am in a meeting til 21:30 pm 19/04/2024, 00:56 - det sgt lydia cleaves: Ok 19/04/2024, 00:56 - Robert Rodriguez: Thanks and sorry
+    19/04/2024, 00:43 - Robert Rodriguez: Cant Talk as I am in a meeting til 21:30 pm</br>
+    19/04/2024, 00:56 - det sgt lydia cleaves: Ok</br>
+    19/04/2024, 00:56 - Robert Rodriguez: Thanks and sorry</br>
     19/04/2024, 00:57 - det sgt lydia cleaves: Do you know someone who can translate maybe?
-It's ok I have a letter in Spanish for them
+It's ok I have a letter in Spanish for them</br>
-    19/04/2024, 00:58 - det sgt lydia cleaves: I have to return next week to collect my equipment I believe, they keep it you see
+    19/04/2024, 00:58 - det sgt lydia cleaves: I have to return next week to collect my equipment I believe, they keep it you see</br>
     19/04/2024, 01:18 - Robert Rodriguez: For tomorrow?
-No, sorry
+No, sorry</br>
     19/04/2024, 01:18 - Robert Rodriguez: Return to Spain?
-Who keeps It?
+Who keeps It?</br>
-    19/04/2024, 01:19 - det sgt lydia cleaves: They keep the machines for some days 19/04/2024, 01:19 - det sgt lydia cleaves: DPR 19/04/2024, 01:19 - det sgt lydia cleaves: I will come and collect them we can meet then 19/04/2024, 01:19 - Robert Rodriguez: Ok
+    19/04/2024, 01:19 - det sgt lydia cleaves: They keep the machines for some days</br>
+    19/04/2024, 01:19 - det sgt lydia cleaves: DPR</br>
+    19/04/2024, 01:19 - det sgt lydia cleaves: I will come and collect them we can meet then</br>
+    19/04/2024, 01:19 - Robert Rodriguez: Ok</br>
-    19/04/2024, 01:20 - Robert Rodriguez: What I could do IS if you go by yourself you could call me for me to explain them whatever you want
+    19/04/2024, 01:20 - Robert Rodriguez: What I could do IS if you go by yourself you could call me for me to explain them whatever you want</br>
-    19/04/2024, 01:21 - det sgt lydia cleaves: Ok thank you, I appreciate it 😊
+    19/04/2024, 01:21 - det sgt lydia cleaves: Ok thank you, I appreciate it 😊</br>

 ### WhatsApp with Roberto the English-speaking lawyer